Home

 • Annotation - Annotated content.

-• AppendixBreak - A break in a document indicating the start one or more appendices.
+• AppendixBreak - A break marking the start of appendices.

-• Block - Union type in block content node types.
+• Block - A union type for block content.

 • Citation - A reference to a CreativeWork that is cited in another CreativeWork.